Loading...

 How Kidney Dialysis Works

 Medication is no longer effective for patients suffering from end-stage renal disease.
-Dialysis and kidney transplant options are left for renal failure patients.

-During hemodialysis, the blood is filtered through a dialyzer machine.
-The machine is also responsible for maintaining blood pressure and balancing important minerals like sodium, potassium, and calcium in the blood.
-The blood is passed through a tube into a dialyzer that is divided into two parts, separated by a thin wall.
+The blood is passed through a tube into a dialyser.
+It is divided into two parts, separated by a thin wall.

 Peritoneal Dialysis

-The process involves pumping dialysis fluid into the peritoneal cavity (the lining of the abdomen), where it absorbs waste products from the blood through blood vessels.
+The process involves pumping dialysis fluid into the peritoneal cavity (the lining of the abdomen).

 The fluid is then drained from the body.

+This dialysis usually performs at home.
+However, it can perform while travelling too.
 However, it's not a treatment option for everyone with kidney failure.
 There are two types of peritoneal dialysis.

-- Continuous ambulatory peritoneal dialysis (CAPD): This process can take place manually.
+This process can take place manually.

-Home Dialysis Options:
+Home Dialysis Options

-Hemodialysis and peritoneal dialysis both can be done at home under specific circumstances.Peritoneal Dialysis is the most common type of home dialysis treatment.
+Haemodialysis and peritoneal dialysis both can be done at home under specific circumstances.
+Peritoneal dialysis is the most common type of home dialysis treatment.

 Benefits of Home Dialysis Option

-- Provide high quality of life due to home treatment
+• Provide high quality of life due to home treatment.

 Challenges Regarding Home Dialysis Option